-CARGO Therapeutics was founded in 2021 by internationally recognized experts from Stanford University and an acclaimed cancer advocate, focused on immuno-oncology and the engineering of novel CAR T-cells, with a mission to overcome CAR resistance to extend the clinical benefit of CARs for patients in need.
+CARGO Therapeutics was founded in 2019 by internationally recognized experts from Stanford University and an acclaimed cancer advocate, focused on immuno-oncology and the engineering of novel CAR T-cells, with a mission to advance next generation, potentially curative cell therapies for cancer patients.

 Crystal Mackall, MD

 Dr. Mackall is the Ernest and Amelia Gallo Family Professor of Pediatrics and Internal Medicine at Stanford University.
 She serves as Founding Director of the Stanford Center for Cancer Cell Therapy, Associate Director of Stanford Cancer Institute, Leader of the Cancer Immunology and Immunotherapy Program, and Director of the Parker Institute for Cancer Immunotherapy at Stanford.